 The “keto diet” got its name from ketones, which are the source of energy that the body uses when it’s burning fat.
 The goal of the keto diet is to put the patient in a state of ketosis through a diet that’s high in fat and ultra-low in carbs with moderate amounts of protein.
 In simple terms, ketosis occurs when there is a metabolic shift, where the body uses fat as the primary energy source instead of carbs.

 The keto diet is NOT a high-protein diet.
 It is a low-carb, high-fat diet typically containing a percentage of total calories as follows: 5% carbohydrates, 75% fat, 20% protein.
 By contrast, National Health Guidelines suggests intaking 45-65% carbohydrates, 20-35% fat, and 10-35% of protein.

 Because this diet is so restrictive and individualized, it isn’t a healthy option for the general population.
 You would be missing out on too many essential nutrients and probably experience unpleasant side effects as well.
 The effects of maintaining ketosis for long periods of time are unknown.
 There’s a lot of misinformation online about the ketogenic diet.
-Most people calling their diet a "keto diet" are simply following a low or very low carbohydrate diet.
-In other words, most keto diets are only keto-like, in that it replaces some of the carbs in a person’s diet with fat and protein.
+Most people calling their diet a “keto diet” are simply following a low- or very low-carbohydrate diet.
+In other words, most keto diets are only keto-like in that they replace some of the carbs in a person’s diet with fat and protein.
 Ketogenic in the clinical sense limits carbs to as few as 10 grams a day.
-Low carbohydrate diets can be helpful in the short term for weight loss.
-However, as with the true medical ketogenic diet, most people can’t stick with a very low carbohydrate diet for the long term.
+Low-carbohydrate diets can be helpful in the short term for weight loss.
+However, as with the true medical ketogenic diet, most people can’t stick with a very low-carbohydrate diet for the long term.